Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 Internal Wing Dump Switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Two position switch which, when placed in DUMP, closes off the wing fuel cells from transfer into the fuselage fuel cells and dumps fuel from the valves at the wing fold trailing edge.
 Placing the switch back to the NORM position closes the dump vales and reconnects the wing cells for transfer to the fuselage.

+The entire fuel is dumped in roughly 15 minutes.

 Internal Wing Transfer Switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A two-position switch which controls flow of wing cell stored fuel to the fuselage fuel tanks; NORMAL permits transfer, whereas STOP TRANS ceases flow from the wings to the fuselage feed tanks.
+A two-position switch which controls flow of wing cell stored fuel to the fuselage fuel tanks;
+NORMAL permits transfer, whereas STOP TRANS ceases flow from the wings to the fuselage feed tanks.

+Transfer only occurs without weight on wheels and if the internal tanks have reached a certain fuel level already.

 Refueling Select Switch